 Great KPIs seldom fall from the sky.
 Research is required.

-1. Review KPI Lists of your civil aviation authority
+1. Review KPI lists of your civil aviation authority

 Knowing which elements your civil aviation authority focuses on saves considerable energy.
-Managers and auditors will seldom challenge KPIs that your airline or airport shares in common with your civil aviation regulator.
+Managers and auditors will seldom challenge KPIs that your company shares in common with your civil aviation regulator.
 This is an easy win.

-2. Ask Dept Heads for their goals
+2. Ask Dept heads for their goals

 3. Don't over-think key performance indicators

-We don't discuss setting your airline or airport goals and objectives in this post.
-The key point here is to remember: Key performance indicators change with time.
+We don't discuss setting your goals and objectives in this post.
+The key point here is to remember: the Key performance indicators change with time.
 Don't believe your list of KPIs will survive forever.
-Operating environments and management goals change.
+Operating environments change.
+Consequently, management's goals also change.
 And so should your KPIs.

 Departing Thoughts on Setting KPIs